cirko97/cirko97/README.md

+# Hi there, I'm Lazar 👋

+Welcome to my GitHub profile!
+I'm a Power Platform / Sharepoint Developer passionate about [Your Interests/Hobbies].
+Here you'll find some of my projects and contributions.

+## 🚀 About Me

-- 👋 Hi, I’m @cirko97
+- 🔭 I’m currently working on [Current Project]
-- 👀 I’m interested in Software/Web development
-- 🌱 I’m currently learning html, css, bootstrap, javascript, jQuery, nodeJS, ejs, mongoDb, postgreSQL, python, react
+- 🌱 I’m currently learning [Learning Focus]
-- 💞️ I’m looking to collaborate on web development projects
+- 👯 I’m looking to collaborate on [Collaboration Interests]
+- 🤔 I’m looking for help with [Help Needed]
+- 💬 Ask me about [Topics of Expertise]
 - 📫 How to reach me: cirkoviclazar1997@gmail.com
+- ⚡ Fun fact: [Something Interesting About You]

+## 🛠️ Languages and Tools

+!Python
+!JavaScript
+!React
+!Node.js
+!Git
+!VS Code

+## 📈 GitHub Stats

+!Your GitHub stats

+## 📫 Connect with Me

+!LinkedIn
+!Twitter
+!Personal Website

+---

 <!---
 cirko97/cirko97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.